SR-25 pattern magazine

-An SR-25, AR-10 or LR-308 pattern magazine is a type of detachable firearm magazine based on the original Armalite AR-10 "waffle" magazine design introduced in the late 1950s, used for .308 Winchester and 7.62×51mm NATO cartridges.
+An SR-25, AR-10 or LR-308 pattern magazine is a type of detachable firearm magazine based on the original Armalite AR-10 "waffle" magazine design introduced in the late 1950s, used for the .308 Winchester/7.62×51mm NATO and other similar-sized short-action full-power cartridges.

 The design has been used on many AR-10 derivatives, for instance in the Knight's Armament SR-25 and DPMS Panther LR-308, as well as bolt-action rifles such as the Mossberg MVP .308, Ruger Precision Rifle and Q FIX.
 Aftermarket magazines are produced by Magpul, Lancer Systems, and others.
 Not all AR-10 rifles use magazines compatible with the SR-25 pattern.
 For example, HK417/MR308/MR762 uses a proprietary design.
 Notably, Armalite switched from their original pattern magazines to modified M14 magazines in 1996 with their new AR-10B model, but reintroduced their original (SR-25 pattern) magazine design with the AR-10A model in 2012.